[Underneath article was written before the start of the Giro d’Italia and has not been updated]

-Given their performances in the most recent editions Richard Carapaz and Simon Yates are the riders to watch.
-The Ecuadorian is defending his title, while Yates looked imperious in 2018.
+Given their performances in the most recent editions Richard Carapaz and Simon Yates would have been the riders to watch.
+Yates looked imperious in 2018.
 He rode thirteen days in the maglia rosa and won three stages before he cracked in the Colle delle Finestre stage and lost almost 40 minutes.
 In retrospect, Yates mentioned that his aggressive racing style may have contributed to his collapse.
 He learned his lesson though, and he took a commanding overall triumph in La Vuelta that September.

 Last year, Yates returned to Italy to show the world he was ready to win Italy’s Grand Tour also.
 But no. His ambitions turned sour and after a bland race he finished eight overall, almost 8 minutes down on race winner Carapaz.
-The Ecuadorian took full advantage of the two-way tussle Roglic and Nibali enacted.
-The two seemed to be convinced that the Giro was a battle between them alone.
-How wrong they were.
-Carapaz won two stages and sat atop the overall standing from stage 15 onward.
+The Ecuadorian was supposed to return to Italy to defend his crown, but at the eleventh hour he replaced Geraint Thomas in the start list of the Tour France.
+The Welshman moved in the opposite direction.

 Vincenzo Nibali then… The Sicilian won all three Grand Tours and although he finished in second place last year, his best days are behind him.
 The Shark of Messina is almost 36 years of age.
 Not that we should rule someone out by age alone, but a GC win would make him, after Chris Horner, the oldest post-WWII Grand Tour winner.